 “Solo travel is dangerous”

-As a female solo traveller in my early 20s, I can honestly say that I’ve never felt in any danger as a solo traveller.
+As a female solo traveller in my early 20s, I can honestly say that I have rarely felt unsafe.
 There’s always someone around to ask for help and the more that you travel alone, the easier the whole thing will get.

 In those situations where you don’t feel comfortable travelling alone, there are loads of group tours out there for younger solo travellers.
 You can read all about my group tour through Central America with G Adventures here on the blog.